kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/forms-and-validations@V5zucKEHnIPPjwHqsMPHF.md

 # Forms and Validations

-Before submitting data to the server, it is important to ensure all required form controls are filled out, in the correct format.
-This is called client-side form validation, and helps ensure data submitted matches the requirements set forth in the various form controls.
+Before sending data from a form to a server, it's important to check if all required fields are filled in correctly.
+This is called client-side form validation.
+It helps make sure the data sent matches what the form expects, improving data quality and user experience.

 Visit the following resources to learn more: